 Professor Jamil Ammar has been appointed Osgoode Catalyst Fellow for the 2017-18 academic year.

 Syrian-born Professor Ammar joins Osgoode from Rutgers Law School in Newark, New Jersey where he has been a Visiting Scholar since the fall of 2015.
-He was at Rutgers as part of the Scholars at Risk Program, which helps academics to escape dangerous conditions and continue their important work.
+He was at Rutgers as part of the Scholar Rescue Fund, which helps academics to escape dangerous conditions and continue their important work.
 He has a PhD in Law (Edinburgh University), a Master’s in International Commercial Law (University of Wales Swansea), a Master’s in Commercial Law (Damascus University), and an LLB (Damascus University).

 Professor Ammar’s research and teaching focus on the interaction between the law and emerging technologies.
 He is currently engaged in two research projects: one examines the impact of 3D printing technologies on intellectual property law; the other assesses the viability of software technology in curbing extreme speech on social media platforms.

 The author of two books as well as numerous articles, reports and reviews, he has previously served as a Research Fellow at Edinburgh University, an Assistant Professor in the Commercial Law Department at Damascus University, an Assistant Professor in the School of Business Administration at Arab International University, and a legal consultant to a number of national and international institutions.